ianmorgan/graph-store/docs/index.md

 # About

 This is a basic doc store that supports an event sourcing storage model and GraphQL enabled API.
-Think of a cutdown, single node MongoDB that supports GraphQL and which keeps a full history of every change.
+Think of it as cutdown, single node MongoDB that supports GraphQL and which keeps a full history of every change.

 The inbuilt query model is quite limited, as this solution is aimed for applications built using DDD and CQRS principles.
 The intention is that is as more complex query models are